What are the BEST Magic Shows (in Washington DC) for 2023?

 1025 S Charles St

 Baltimore, MD 21230Although not technically Washington DC, we felt that Baltimore was close enough.
 You can join magician Spencer Horsman each Friday and Saturday night for an entertaining 90-minute magic show.
 The bar is lovingly decorated in 1920s art deco style.
 There is a really long list of cocktails to enjoy in the bar before the show.
 Spencer comes from a family of Ringling Brother's Circus clowns and knows his way around life as an entertainer.
 This venue is often voted tops in town for a great date night.
-For guests 21 and older, and be forewarned there is a two drink minimum when seeing the show.
+For guests 21 and older, ticket price includes two free drink tickets.
 It is recommended to purchase tickets in advance, as shows often sell out.

 Food and Drink: Cocktails available on the premises.
 No food, although food can be brought in and eaten in the bar area.

-Age Restriction: Younger audience members are welcome.
+Age Restriction: 13+.
 One member of your group must be 21 or over.

 Parking: Best accessible by uber or taxi.